-Table 3: Persons in Support Level 7 in need of in home or personal care services (A), persons in Support Level 7 receiving in home or personal care services identified in their ISP (B), and comparison of hours authorized to hours identified in ISP for persons in Support Level 7 (C)
+Table 4: Persons in Support Level 7 in need of in home or personal care services (A), persons in Support Level 7 receiving in home or personal care services identified in their ISP (B), and comparison of hours authorized to hours identified in ISP for persons in Support Level 7 (C)

-Metric from compliance indicator 7.21 Associated data Notes on data A. The number of children and adults in Support Level 7 identified through their ISP's in need of in home or personal care services.
-308 Data includes all individuals currently identified as Support Level 7 recipients in WaMS.
+Metric from compliance indicator Associated data Notes on data 7.21 A. The number of children and adults in Support Level 7 identified through their ISP's in need of in home or personal care services.
+305 Data includes all individuals currently identified as Support Level 7 recipients in WaMS.
 B. The number of children and adults in Support Level 7 receiving the in home or personal care services identified in their ISP.
-307 99.6% of individuals received some level of services as needs are identified in their ISP.
-One individual passed away during period in review.
-C. A comparison of the hours identified as needed in ISPs to the hours authorized.
-307 100% (307) of the persons reviewed had approved authorizations.
+305 100% of individuals received at least some level of services as identified in their ISP

+C. A comparison of the hours 305 100% (305) of the persons identified as needed in ISPs to the reviewed had approved hours authorized. authorizations.

 The table which follows addresses a related compliance indicator: Semi-annually, DBHDS will review a statistically significant sample of those children and adults with identified significant behavior support needs (Support Level 7) living at home with family.
-DBHDS will review the data collected in 7.21a-c and directly contact the families of individuals in the sample to ascertain a.
+DBHDS will review the data collected in 7.21a-c and directly contact the families of individuals in the sample to ascertain: a.
 If the individuals received the services authorized; b.
 What reasons authorized services were not delivered; and c.
 If there are any unmet needs that are leading to safety risks; filing reference 7.22

-DBHDS attempted to contact a statistically significant sample of 171 families as a part of this quality review.
+DBHDS attempted to contact a statistically significant sample of 170 families as a part of this quality review.
 At the time of this report, 49 families provided a response to the DBHDS reviewer.
-Of the remaining individuals, the DBHDS reviewer left 73 messages for individuals providing information and requesting a return call.
-Thirteen (13) individuals did not have a phone number listed in WaMs; thirty (30) individuals had numbers when attempted that were out of service, or had a full mailbox.
-Five (5) individuals had incorrect numbers listed and one (1) individual declined to participate when contacted.
+Of the remaining individuals, the DBHDS reviewer left message(s) for 70 individuals providing information and requesting a return call without response.
+Fifty-one (51) did not have a phone number listed in WaMs or their number had been disconnected.
 During the quality review, the DBHDS reviewer focused on learning if the individual had received services, learning the reasons services were not delivered (where applicable), and if there were any unmet needs that were contributing to safety risks as defined in the review expectations.

-Table 4: Qualitative data from sample review for filing reference 7.22
+Table 5: Qualitative data from sample review for filing reference 7.22